-For additional information, please refer to Part I, Item 1, Condensed Consolidated Financial Statements - Note 8, "Commitments and Contingencies - Legal Matters," which is incorporated herein by reference.
+For additional information, please refer to Part 1.
+Item 1.
+Condensed Consolidated Financial Statements - Note 8, "Commitments and Contingencies - Legal Matters" of this report, which is incorporated herein by reference.
 We are not aware of any litigation or pending litigation that we believe will have a material impact on our results of operations or our financial position other than these matters that are disclosed in Note 8.